IBM/SCLPsolver/README-Win.md

 1. `cd tests`
 2. Generate random re-entrant line problem and solve it using simplex-type algorithm and CPLEX discretization.
-_Note: if you have now CPLEX you should comment lines 66 and 72_
+_Note: if you have no CPLEX you should comment all starting from line 69 to the end of the file_
  `python simple_reentrant_test.py`
 3. Generate random MCQN problem and solve it using simplex-type algorithm and CPLEX discretization.
-_Note: if you have now CPLEX you should comment lines 76 and 82_
+_Note: if you have no CPLEX you should comment all starting from line 78 to the end of the file_
 `python MCQN_test.py`